What is Knee Arthritis?

 - The swelling sudden

-You can treat knee arthritis at home and with a range of treatment options from your doctor.
-Of course, the only way to find the best treatment for arthritis in your knee is to talk with a healthcare professional.
+You can treat it at home and with a range of treatment options from your doctor.
+Of course, the only way to find the best treatment for arthritis is to talk with a healthcare professional.
 It is crucial to have the situation properly assessed and diagnosed.
 From there, your doctor will recommend the best arthritis treatment plan based on your specific medical history and background.

 NSAIDs like ibuprofen, naproxen sodium, and acetaminophen are all equally effective.
 You might consider pain-relieving creams.
 Your local pharmacy will have a variety of different pain relief creams that will offer more targeted pain relief.

-One of the questions we get asked more than anything is about heat vs ice for knee pain.
-The truth is that they both work to get rid of arthritis pain but you’ve got to be strategic about what you are using and when you are using it.
+One of the questions we get asked more than anything is about heat vs ice for pain.
+The truth is that they both work to reduce arthritis pain but you’ve got to be strategic about what you are using and when you are using it.

 During the early stages of any kind of pain or injury, your number one priority is to reduce the swelling.
 As uncomfortable as ice can be on an aching joint, it’s crucial during the first day or two.
-Especially during that first 24 hours of pain, you will want to ice it for 20 minutes then give yourself a break for two hours or so then go back to icing your knee.
+Especially during that first 24 hours of pain, you will want to ice it for 20 minutes then give yourself a break for two hours or so then go back to icing.
 As much as possible, keep your knee elevated.
-Your goal is to have your knee higher up than your heart.
+Your goal is to have it higher up than your heart.
 This will make a big difference in your ability to reduce swelling and, ultimately, reduce pain.
+This method also works for ankle sprains and foot pains.

-Helpful Tip: We often have the first reaction to try to “walk off” any injury but that is the last thing you want to do with a knee that is hurting.
+Helpful Tip: We often have the first reaction to try to “walk off” any injury but that is the last thing you want to do.
 Your knees take a lot of impact in daily life so give them a break when they hurt.
 Make a commitment to spend 24 hours off your feet as much as possible with a regular schedule of ice compresses.

 After the first couple of days of pain has passed, you can move on to heat therapy.
-A warm compress will help to loosen up your knee and reduce the aches and pains.
+A warm compress will help to loosen up and reduce the aches and pains.

 Lifestyle changes are one of the best ways to deal with arthritis.
-Maintaining a healthy weight, getting regular exercise, and avoiding activities that put too much stress on your knee joint is key.
-These simple but effective lifestyle adjustments can reduce or even eliminate knee pain in some cases.
+Maintaining a healthy weight, getting regular exercise, and avoiding activities that put too much stress on your joint is key.
+These simple but effective lifestyle adjustments can reduce or even eliminate pain in your knees in some cases.